garrettgsb/errors-and-promises/README.md

 Javascript is, first and foremost, a language for adding interactivity to webpages.
 To program an interactive webpage is to establish behaviors that occur in response to a trigger.
 Triggers can be all sorts of things:

-* The page loads
+* The page loads (`$(document).ready(...)`)
 * The user clicks somewhere
 * A timer expires
 * An HTTP response is received
 * The value of an input field changes

 And many more.
+In front end web development, defining responses to these behaviors is the whole game.

-As a result, Javascript was designed so that it would be easy for many of these behavior chains to be running at the same time: Javascript can listen for a click _while_ validating an email address _while_ making several AJAX requests _while_ counting to 20, for example.
+As a result, Javascript was designed so that it would be easy for many of these behavior chains to be running at the same time: Javascript can listen for a click _while_ validating an email address _while_ making a dozen AJAX requests _while_ counting to 20, _while_ animating a menu unrolling across the screen, for example.

 For that to be possible, each of these activities needs to be **non-blocking:** That is, the rest of the app doesn't need to stop and wait for one thing to finish to carry on with the others.